networknt/light-doc/content/en/style/light-chaos-monkey/latency-assault.md

 reviewed: true
 ---

-This middleware handler will generate a fixed or random delay in the request/response chain.
+This middleware handler will generate a fixed or random delay in the request/response chain once it is enabled.

+### Config

 The following is the config file.